ViralTexts/gtr-clusters/clusters/18520205-sn84023200-HouseholdEconomy.md

 ## [From _Loudon free press._](https://chroniclingamerica.loc.gov/lccn/sn86053481/1852-12-11/ed-1/seq-1)

 #### 1852-12-11 &middot; Loudon, Tenn.

 <table style="width: 100%;"><tr><td style="width: 50%">

+of vour husband. . -
+Influence of a Xetcspo-pcr A school teach­
+er who has been engaged a long time in his pro­
+fession, and witnessed the influence of a r ow s­
-he minds of a family of chilJf-ri,
+paper upon the minds of a family of chilJf-ri,
 writes to the editor of the Ogdcnsburg, (N. Y.
 Sentinel as follows:
 I have found it to be a universal fact vi:&#x27;.c:t